 Massage can help in two ways: firstly by stimulating the immune system and secondly by physically helping to clear mucus.

+Some specific strokes could also be beneficial in helping to reduce the symptoms of your baby’s cold.
+Apply a fragrance free oil to your fingers to help them glide over the skin without causing friction.
 To help relieve a blocked nose use your thumbs to massage up and then down the sides of your baby’s nose.
 This will help to both open the nostrils and clear mucus.
 Continue with the stroke under their cheekbones to stimulate the sinuses.
-If they have a cough try massaging in a heart shaped motion over the chest and upper back to help stimulate the lungs and clear congestion.
+If they also have a cough try massaging in a heart shaped motion over the chest and upper back to help stimulate the lungs and clear congestion.

 If your baby is feeling poorly they may not welcome massage – always be mindful of their cues and only massage if they are receptive.
 Don’t massage your baby if they have a raised temperature and avoid massage strokes around the neck area if their lymph glands are swollen here.
 In these cases a cuddle and a back stroke alone may be the best thing to soothe and comfort.

 In part eight find out … How baby massage can help with sleep and calming.